laravel/docs/views.md

 <a name="blade-templating"></a>
 ## Blade Templating

 Blade is the simple, yet powerful templating engine provided with Laravel.
-Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your templates.
-All Blade templates are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
-Blade template files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.
+Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your views.
+All Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
+Blade view files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.

 <a name="blade-template-inheritance"></a>
 ### Template Inheritance

 #### Defining A Layout

 Two of the primary benefits of using Blade are _template inheritance_ and _sections_.
 To get started, let's take a look at a simple example.
 First, we will examine a "master" page layout.
-Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade template:
+Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade view:

 	<!-- Stored in resources/views/layouts/master.blade.php -->